Main Contents

 We are used to polished and great tools from the trolls, but qmake has always been the big exception to this: ugly documentation, lot of undocumented tricks, and missing features.

 For me the biggest one was that it would not automatically create the rule to transform *.ts to *.qm in the generated Makefile.
 I have been trying for very long to fix this problem.
-This is especially a shame because this is Qt’s very own translation stuff, and qmake should really knows about it.
+This is especially a shame because this is Qt’s very own translation stuff, and qmake should really know about it.

 Today, thanks to ‘luks’ on #qt, I know have the solution, and I think it’s really worth a blog entry, for my own record, and to help all those having the same problem. : put this in a file updateqm.pri and include it from your *pro(s).